Yuol96/MyNotes/leetcode/notes.md

 ```

 #### binary search
-- attention that you `r-l` might overflow, so you have to use long integer.
+- attention: `r-l` might overflow, so you have to use long integer.

 ```java
 class Solution {